-- · Placement

-- Visitation

-- · Paternity

-- · Child Support

-- · Services

-- Risk Assessment

-- a.
-The child planning conference shall be conducted by a conference facilitator.

-- b.
-At the child planning conference, the conference facilitator shall:

-- (1) explain the nature of the proceeding and the purposes of the conference and advise the parties of the nature and extent of confidentiality for the meeting; advise parties of their rights and of the fact that participation in

-the conference is voluntary and, if the child(ren) are in DSS custody, a nonsecure hearing will be held before a district court judge, absent consent,

-- (2) all parties will be required to sign a confidentiality agreement; - (3) review the adequacy of notice and service of process; - (4) attempt to ascertain the identity and whereabouts of any parent, guardian, or custodian of the juvenile who is not present, whether those persons have been served, and the steps to be taken to identify, locate, or serve any such person; - (5) hear information from the parties, regarding: - (a) the conditions alleged in the petition; - (b) the condition or risk that precipitated the petition, including consideration of the results of the petitioner's risk assessment; - (c) the condition or risk justifying the petition under G.S.
-7B-503 and - (d) the efforts the petitioner has made to prevent or eliminate the need for nonsecure custody, if applicable, and whether the conditions established at the time of the petition continue. - c.
+- Placement - Visitation - Paternity - Child Support - Services - Risk Assessment - a.
+The child planning conference shall be conducted by a conference facilitator. - b.
+At the child planning conference, the conference facilitator shall: - (1) explain the nature of the proceeding and the purposes of the conference and advise the parties of the nature and extent of confidentiality for the meeting; advise parties of their rights and of the fact that participation in the conference is voluntary and, if the child(ren) are in DSS custody, a nonsecure hearing will be held before a district court judge, absent consent; - (2) all parties will be required to sign a confidentiality agreement; - (3) review the adequacy of notice and service of process; - (4) attempt to ascertain the identity and whereabouts of any parent, guardian, or custodian of the juvenile who is not present, whether those persons have been served, and the steps to be taken to identify, locate, or serve any such person; - (5) hear information from the parties, regarding: - (a) the conditions alleged in the petition; - (b) the condition or risk that precipitated the petition, including consideration of the results of the petitioner's risk assessment; - (c) the condition or risk justifying the petition under G.S.
+7B-503 and - (d) the efforts the petitioner has made to prevent or eliminate the need for nonsecure custody, if applicable, and whether the conditions established at the time of the petition continue. - (e) if there is an allegation of substance abuse, possible referral to Family Treatment Court for a screening - c.
 All parties will be given an opportunity to present information and to ask questions of the other parties. - d.
 The conference facilitator shall determine whether there is agreement or disagreement among the parties as to the need for the juvenile to be placed or to remain in nonsecure custody.